(Pocket-lint) - Sony's 360 Reality Audio is a high-resolution music platform that aims to make the music you listen to more immersive and realistic.

 What speakers are compatible?

 If you want to play music in Sony 360 Reality Audio through a speaker then you need one with the right chip embedded in it.
-So far, there's only one of those announced, the new Amazon Echo Studio, a one-unit smart speaker priced at £189.99.
+The first to be released was the Amazon Echo Studio, a one-unit smart speaker, but Sony has continued to partner with other brands to create certified playback devices.
+So far, there's the Sennheiser AMBEO Soundbar and a beastly AV processor from McIntosh, the MX123.

 What tracks are available?

-At launch, Sony says there will be 1,000 songs in the new format, with more to follow.
+At launch, Sony had 1,000 songs in the new format, and the library continues to grow.
 These include artists such as Mark Ronson and Pharell Williams plus classic tracks from the likes of Billy Joel and Bob Dylan.

 Is Sony the only system to use object-based audio?